oobaretin/Adjuvant/GMAIL_SETUP.md

 ### "Invalid login" or authentication errors

 - Double-check the App Password is correct (16 characters, no spaces)
-- Make sure 2-Step Verification is enabled
+- Make sure 2-Step Verification is enabled on YOUR Gmail account
 - Try generating a new App Password
-- Verify `GMAIL_USER` is exactly `wisamchreidi@gmail.com`
+- Verify `GMAIL_USER` is YOUR Gmail address (not wisamchreidi@gmail.com)
+- Make sure you're using the App Password from YOUR account, not the client's account

 ### Emails not arriving?